 Our National Parks aren’t known for their collections of old junked cars… Joshua Tree National Park has a collection, though (and so does the Mojave).

 Even though I knew what I was looking for, finding so many junked cars out in the middle of nowhere was still a fun surprise.
 Why the heck are they out here?
 And all of them have had their engines and drivetrains removed.
-Most of them appear to be 1950s Fords and at least one is a Cadillac.
+Most of them appear to be 1950s Fords, and at least one is a Cadillac.

 The NPS removed the mill building and equipment in the 1970s.
-But why would miners bring out a bunch of junked cars out here?
+But why would miners bring a bunch of junked cars out here?
 One idea is that they were being rounded up for scrap.
-Another theory is that the engines were used elsewhere for mining and the cars were dumped here.
+Another theory is that the engines were used elsewhere for mining, and the cars were dumped here.
 Why the cars are actually here, though, will probably remain a mystery.

 These days, it is a neat spot to visit and roam around.
 Please leave everything here.
 Removing any historical artifacts from a National Park, including anything off of these old cars, is illegal.